 Proliferation Index, Nonproliferative Fraction and Division error index use a model for cell division that expects that cell number will double as cells proliferate through each daughter generation.
 For example, the system expects that 1 parent cell will divide into 2 second-generation cells, which in turn will divide into 4 third generation cells, and so on.
 Think of it this way: the model needs to work backwards from the time of flow data collection to the time at which the cells were put into culture originally.
-If there are 200 cells in the second-generation at the time of data collection, they were theoretically generated from 100 original parent generation at the time of data collection, they were theoretically created from 50 original parent cells.
+If there are 200 cells in the second-generation at the time of data collection, they were theoretically generated from 100 original parent generation cells each dividing into two cells.
+If there are 200 cells in the third-generation at the time of data collection, they were theoretically created from 50 original parent cells.
 Those 50 divided into 100 first-generation cells, which in turn divided into 200 second-generation cells during the course of cell culture.